A Beginner's Guide to the Norwegian Forest Cat

 - Is that a Maine Coon?

-A common mistake that people often make in distinguishing Norwegian Forest Cat is that they look similar to the other large domesticated breed of cat, the Maine Coon.
+A common mistake that people often make in distinguishing Norwegian Forest Cat is that they look similar to another large, domesticated breed of cat, the Maine Coon.
 Keep an eye out for the differences though, which are mainly in the coat and the head shape.